twitchard/twitchard.github.io/resume.md

 > richard.marmorstein@gmail.com -
 > Las Vegas, NV 89128

-## Summary

-I have deep expertise in developer tools and APIs, but I've been all around the stack and dabbled in management.
-I am a programming language nerd, and I love to write and present.

 ## Get to know me

 * I gave a [talk](https://thestrangeloop.com/2021/artisanal-machine-generated-api-libraries.html) at Strange Loop about SDK generation.
 Watch it!